vuestorefront/storefront-api/docs/guide/general/config.md

     - `listId` is the ID of list you are publishing.
     - `apiKey` is API key you are assigned.
     - `apiUrl` is API base url for *Mailchimp* service.
-  - `mailService`  is used to send emails from Storefront Api via *Gmail*.
+  - `mailService`  is used to send emails from Storefront API via *Gmail*.
     - `transport` contains basic information for *Gmail* service.
       - `host` is where your mail is sent en route.
       - `port` is the port number used for the service.